rage5474/eclipseaddons.copysettings/README.md

 ## When does this Eclipse Plugin help you?
 * You developing with Eclipse.
-* You don't using Project Specific Settings instead of Workspace Settings.
+* You use Project Specific Settings instead of Workspace Settings.
 * You have a bunch of Eclipse Projects with the same Project specific Settings.
 * You don't want to change each Project separately.